dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/pubspec.markdown

 ---
 layout: default
-title: "pub: What is a Pubspec?"
+title: "Pub: What is a Pubspec?"
 description: "More details about the pubspec format and contents."
 has-permalinks: true
 ---